 In these last two, finally, we are no longer insulting women, and are placing them on an equal footing with men right?
 Wrong.
 It’s true that men are also insecure about money and their careers (and actually, it is true that they are insecure about all of the other things listed above as well), but this isn’t enough to say that these last two insecurities are no longer insulting.
 The statuses associated with how much money you make, and how respected your career is, are illusions, every bit as much as the long-legged blonde turquoise-eyed model/celebrity described above.

-There is, sadly, no mention whatsoever of the following two things which, certainly, some women are insecure about:
+The following two things are rarely mentioned which, certainly, some women are insecure about:

 Without question women are insecure about the reception of their paintings, or of their newest novel; without question, they are insecure about their intellectual grasp of the notion of the Big Other, or the Preface to the Phenomenology of Spirit.
 Why then, does a web search on this issue suggest that women care only about their bodies and about pleasing men?
 You should be angry, or, you should submit more content on the internet about what real women are really concerned about if only to try to beat back all of the meaningless spam about breast size and so on.

-What are your insecurities share them in comments let's talk about this.
+What are your biggest or most common insecurities?
+Share your thoughts in the comments and let's talk about this.